-- I can create quadratic equations in one variable and use them to solve problems. - I can create quadratic equations in two variables and use them to solve problems. - I can graph quadratic functions in two variables, using appropriate labels and scales. - I can solve a formula involving squared variables for a given variable. - I can transform any quadratic equation in x into an equation in the form $(x p)^2 + q = q$ by completing the square and show that it has the same solutions. - (Honors) I can derive the quadratic formula by completing the square from the standard form of a quadratic equation ($ax^2+bx+c=0$). - I can recognize the appropriate method to solve a quadratic equation: by inspection, taking the square root, completing the square, using the quadratic formula, and factoring. - I can use the discriminant to recognize when the quadratic formula gives complex solutions and write in the correct form. (i.e. $a \pm bi$ and for real numbers a and b). - I can solve quadratic equations with real coefficients that have complex solutions. - I can extend quadratic identities to complex numbers - I can explain the Fundamental Theorem of Algebra. - I can show that the Fundamental Theorem of Algebra is true for quadratic polynomials. - I can factor quadratic equations with complex roots.
+- I can transform any quadratic equation in x into an equation in the form (x -p); =q by completing the square and show that it has the same solutions. - I can derive the quadratic formula by completing the square from the standard form of a quadratic equation (ax+bx+c = 0). - I can recognize the appropriate method to solve a quadratic equation: by inspection, taking the square root, completing the square, using the quadratic formula, and factoring. - I can use the discriminant to recognize when the quadratic formula gives complex solutions and write in the correct form. (i.e. a ± bi and for real numbers a and b).